Using your card for Regular Payments

 Any issues with your Regular Payments, including the failure of the supplier to act on a change in account details or on a cancellation request, should be taken up directly with your supplier first.
 Should further assistance be required to resolve an issue between yourself and a supplier, please contact us.

-Nexus Mutual recommends that you do not provide your Visa Debit card number to suppliers for charging amounts to your account, as the card number and/or expiry date can change if the card is lost, stolen or replaced.
-A better option is to set up a direct debit by providing your supplier with Nexus Mutual’s BSB number (802-254) and your membership number.
-If you require funds to be charged to an account other than your Access Plus (S1) account, please contact us.
+We recommend setting up a direct debit wherever possible, by providing your supplier with Nexus Mutual’s BSB number (802-254) and your membership number.
+If you require funds to be charged to an account other than your Access account, please contact us.